 In the meantime, Ahmed’s been suspended, his father is upset and the Council on American-Islamic Relations is once again eyeing claims of Islamophobia in Irving.

-This kid will may be scarred for life, all because he’s has an Muslim name and is brown-skinned.
+This kid may well be scarred for life, all because he has a Muslim name and is brown-skinned.
 If a young white boy had done this, there’s no doubt in my mind that none of this—none—would have happened.

 Andy Ihnatko is infuriated, rightly, and there’s a hashtag (#IStandWithAhmed) supporting the young inventor.